cindyheqy/cindyheqy.github.io/README.md

 Began application process for MPCS master program.
 Deciding who to ask for recommendation letter.

 <b>Apr 23 Sat</b><br />
 Started learning 'The Web Developer Bootcamp 2022' on Udemy.
 Laying on the bed for the most of the day.
 Searched how to write personal statement when applying to a new major.
-Emailed a youtuber named '小明转码', who learned international Relation in her first master degree.
+Emailed a youtuber who learned international Relation in her first master degree.
 Hope to connect with her and ask her about her motivation to transfer to cs master degree.

 <b>Apr 24 Sun</b><br />
 I started to know more about the software engineer position itself.
 Watched lots of videos on Youtube made by software engineers (<u>HackBear</u>).
 Also trying to find more people in this field to connect with.
 Hope to know more in this field. <br />